BaruaSourav/baruasourav/README.md

 ### Hello there 👋

 -  🧑🏽 Graduate Computer Science Student
--  🧳 Travels a lot
 -  🌱 Currently exploring the area of Data Science, Geographical Data and Ocean Data.

 <!--